 Autumn crackles as the northern lights return.
 You’ll find great fall deals on accommodations and airfares.
 The seasons are changing, but signs of summer linger; many day cruise companies operate until October or even year-round out of Whittier.
 Hiking and biking are still great.

 Birch and aspen trees turn a brilliant yellow, and moose cluster close to the city as forage becomes scarce.
 It’s also rut, so bull moose sport picturesque racks of antlers as they joust for mates.

 Winter in Anchorage

 Mild temperatures and plenty of snow make Anchorage a winter playground.
+It's prime time for aurora tours.
 The mountains surrounding Girdwood get more than 42 feet of average annual snowfall.
 Alaska’s largest ski resort is also a base for heli-skiing.
 Winter biking and Nordic skiing take over the trails around Anchorage, all groomed and maintained by the ski association or the city.
 Classic Alaska events including the Iditarod, Anchorage Fur Rendezvous and the Tour of Anchorage fill the calendar.